-Dynamic Creative Optimization (DCO) Ads contain a variety of changeable components — such as main body background images, key visualsand/or text copy.
-These are dynamically assembled and served, determined by data signals from external sources such as past website behaviour, geolocation, etc. As a result of such customization, DCO helps improve the performance of digital advertising campaigns on programmatic platforms.
+Dynamic Creative Optimization (DCO) Ads contain a variety of changeable components — such as main body background images, key visuals and/or text copy.
+These are dynamically assembled and served, determined by data signals from external sources such as past website behaviour, geolocation, etc. As a result of such customization, dynamic creative optimization helps improve the performance of digital advertising campaigns on programmatic platforms.

-Although DCO is not a new concept, it is quickly gaining traction as more brands recognise the benefits of this approach.
+Although dynamic creative solutions are is not a new concept, they are quickly gaining traction as more brands recognise the benefits of this approach.
 If you're looking to get started on DCO, here are a few things to keep in mind:

 - Define your goals: What do you want to achieve with your campaign?
 Do you want to increase brand awareness, drive sales, or something else?
 Once you know what your objectives are, you can create ad versions that are tailored to meet these goals.

 - Identify your target audience: Who do you want to reach with your ads?
 What are their demographics, interests, and behaviours?
 Knowing this information will help you determine which ad versions will be most effective in reaching and resonating with your target audience.

 -Aligning creative and media teams: Ensure that your creative team and media team are both involved in setting up the DCO strategy.
 The creative team is responsible to produce the master creative templates and different ad variants, while the media team is responsible to ensure proper data on targeted audience segments are available.